TOTAL UK Management Development Programme

 “The TOTAL Management Development Programme is designed to develop a thorough understanding of and practical competence in the role of a leader who achieves results, both individually and through others.
-It is a programme that focuses on behavioural aspects of management, as opposed to a skills or knowledge-based one, and it integrates personal growth, leadership development and commercial awareness,” says Dr Sally Watson, Director of the Lancaster Leadership Centre at Lancaster.
+It is a programme that focuses on behavioural aspects of management, as opposed to a skills or knowledge-based one, and it integrates personal growth, leadership development and commercial awareness,” says Dr Sally Watson, TOTAL Programme Director.

 “The programme really tackles managers’ behaviours and seeks to challenge their attitude to leadership.
 It is very much about ‘getting the genie out of the bottle’ and enabling and empowering managers to manage,” she explains.

 “The initial objective of the programme was to shift the attitudes of our senior managers and work towards achieving a clear change in management behaviour.
 Every single manager within the business has the knowledge to be a successful manager and leader: our work with Lancaster University enables them to access and apply this knowledge.
 It is not a prescriptive programme, but rather one to encourage a sustainable change throughout the business,” says Aidan Dwan, Director of Human Resources, Corporate Communications and Insurance at TOTAL UK.

 TOTAL’s board of directors has been a central element in the programme's success.
 “The directors have played a huge role in the design and delivery of the programme, not least through their support of each cohort on its development journey, but also in their contribution and backing of the Leadership Forum at the formal end of each cohort’s programme,” acknowledges Dr Watson.

 Programme structure: delivering a shift in management behaviour

 The TOTAL Management Development Programme is undertaken in cohorts of twenty managers who participate in three separate modules.
 Its structure is designed to be simple and supportive for all those involved.